 Smita is managing Namchi Designer Candles.
-So is the Principal managing school.
-They all manage Schools, hospitals, organisations. shops and large corporations are all organisations with diverse goals that are aimed at achieving something.
+So is the Principal managing all manage vour school.
+They Schools, hospitals, organisations. shops and large corporations are all organisations with diverse goals that are aimed at achieving something.
 No matter what the organisation is or what its goals might be, they all have something in common-management and managers.